-Court Overturns Brits’ Libor-Manipulation Convictions
+Coerced Testimony in UK Derails Brits’ Convictions in US

-MANHATTAN (CN) — Found guilty of fixing what has been called the “world’s most important number,” two British bankers had their convictions for manipulating the London Interbank Offered Rate — better known as Libor — overturned on Wednesday.
+MANHATTAN (CN) — Two British bankers had their convictions for manipulating the London Interbank Offered Rate – better known as Libor – overturned Wednesday, after the Second Circuit found the Fifth Amendment’s prohibition on coerced testimony also applies when foreign governments have done the coercing.

 In late 2015, a federal jury determined that Rabobank employees Anthony Allen and Anthony Conti committed wire fraud and bank fraud after a four-week trial that introduced jurors to the arcane acronyms of international finance.